-In this post, we have compiled information from several sources, to provide on overview of his life and work.
+In this post, we have compiled information from several sources, to provide an overview of his life and work.
 Click/tap on the menu below to jump to a specific section:

-Banksy started as a freehand graffiti artist 1992–1994 as one of Bristol’s DryBreadZ Crew (DBZ), write Kato and Tes.
+Banksy started as a freehand graffiti artist in 1992–1994 as one of Bristol’s DryBreadZ Crew (DBZ), writing Kato and Tes.
 He was inspired by local artists and his work was part of the larger Bristol underground scene.
-From the start, he used stencils as elements of his freehand pieces, too.
+He used stencils as elements of his freehand pieces from the start.
 By 2000 he had turned to the art of stencilling after realising how much less time it took to complete a “piece.”
 He claims he changed to stencilling whilst he was hiding from the police under a train carriage when he noticed the stencilled serial number and employing this technique soon became more widely noticed for his art around Bristol and London.

 Banksy’s stencils feature striking and humorous images occasionally combined with slogans.
 The message is usually anti-war, anti-capitalist or anti-establishment.
 Subjects include rats, monkeys, policemen, soldiers, children, and the elderly.

-In late 2000, on a trip to Sydney and Melbourne, Australia, he met up with the Gen-X pastellist, visual activist, and recluse James DeWeaver in Byron Bay, where he stenciled a parachuting rat with clothes pin on nose above a toilet at the Arts Factory Lodge.
+In late 2000, on a trip to Sydney and Melbourne, Australia, he met up with the Gen-X pastellist, visual activist, and recluse James DeWeaver in Byron Bay, where he stencilled a parachuting rat with a clothespin on his nose above a toilet at the Arts Factory Lodge.
 This stencil can no longer be located.
-He also makes stickers (the Neighbourhood Watch subvert) and sculpture (the murdered phonebox), and was responsible for the cover art of Blur’s 2003 album Think Tank.
+He also makes stickers (the Neighbourhood Watch subvert) and sculpture (the murdered phonebox) and was responsible for the cover art of Blur’s 2003 album Think Tank.